Atle Skårdal

 Atle Skårdal (born 17 February 1966) is a Norwegian former World Cup alpine ski racer in the speed events of Downhill and Super-G. Since 2012, he is FIS racing director for women races, as successor of Kurt Hoch.
 A two-time world champion in the Super-G in 1996 and 1997, he was also the World Cup champion in Super-G in 1996.
 Skårdal competed at the 1988 and 1994 Winter Olympics, with a 6th place in the 1994 Super G his best finish.

 In 2000, Skårdal was appointed as national team coach of Norway.
 He has been FIS race director for the women's World Cup since 2005.

-He is married to former alpine ski racer Karin Köllerer of Austria; they have three children (2010).
+He is married to former alpine ski racer Karin Köllerer of Austria; they have three child ren together.